Today, there are only two vehicles that can carry humans into space. One is the Russian Soyuz, the other is the Chinese Shenzhou (see below).

 The Soyuz has also been continually upgraded since the day it went into service.
 The most recent round of upgrades went into effect in July 2016, with the launch of Soyuz-MS-01 which featured upgrades to reduce the mass of the docking system, a smaller on-board computer and upgraded solar panels.
-So while it maintains largely the same look from outside as the first day it flew, the spacecraft is still state of the art.
+And have launched successfully eight times since the upgrade, the most recent flight being Soyuz-MS-08 on March 21, 2018.
+So while it maintains largely the same look from outside as the first day it flew, the spacecraft is definitely state of the art.

 The Soyuz consists of three parts (as shown in the picture below):